Jacob Dunn

 He served in the Missouri National Guard as a career counselor, draftsman and construction inspector.

 Jacob was semi-retired as president of Harlan Development Corp.
-He formerly owned and operated Patton Steel Production and was an industrial arts instructor at Oak Ridge High School.
+He formerly owned and operated Patton Steel Production, and was an industrial arts instructor at Oak Ridge High School.

 He was a member of Missouri Action Association, Bollinger County Museum and American Legion Post No. 158 in Jackson.
 In addition, he was a former board member and president of East Missouri Action Agency, as well as the former secretary and governor of Patton Lions Club.